-Our aim is to inspire you and encourage you to push boundaries.
-Our lecturers are passionate about their teaching and research and are looking forward to sharing their knowledge and passion with you.
+Our aim is to inspire you to push boundaries.
+Our lecturers are passionate about their teaching and research, and are looking forward to sharing their knowledge and passion with you.

-Dan Bennett, undergraduate programme lead, gives you a feel for what it’s like being part of Brighton Business School – we try to apply the same ethos to our undergraduate and postgraduate courses.
+Dan Bennett, our undergraduate programme lead, gives you a feel for what it’s like being part of the School of Business and Law.

 Things to do before you arrive

-Once you have enrolled online, you will have access to our new student portal.
-My Brighton will make it easy for you to get to all the services, tools and resources you need during your time at uni.
+Once you have enrolled online, you’ll have access to our student portal – My Brighton.
+This app makes it easy for you to access the services, tools and resources you’ll need throughout your time with us.

-Within My Brighton, you’ll have access any tasks or reading lists you will need to complete before you join in September.
-These activities have been designed to help develop the academic skills you’ll need throughout your studies over your course.
+Within My Brighton, you’ll have access to any tasks or reading lists you need to complete before you join in September.
+These activities have been designed to help develop the academic skills you’ll need throughout your studies.

 Undergraduate students will have four tasks, with the final activity requiring you to enrol on the ‘Belong at Brighton’ module and put yourself into a group.
-This is a six-week activity for which undergraduate students will receive a Responsible Enterprise certificate upon completion.
+This is a six-week activity where you’ll receive a Responsible Enterprise certificate upon completion.

-Postgraduate students will also have some suggested reading lists specific to their course – you will be able to access these from the My Brighton app.
-They should be available early September, but you will receive an email from your course administrator too.
+Postgraduate students will also have some suggested reading lists specific to your course, which you’ll also be able to access via the My Brighton app.
+These should be available early September, but you’ll receive an email from your course administrator too.

 United Nations Sustainable Development Goals

-As Dan Bennett mentioned in his talk above, the United Nations Sustainable Development Goals (UNSDGs) are a major influence in the way in which we develop all our courses.
+As Dan Bennett mentioned in his talk above, the United Nations Sustainable Development Goals (UNSDGs) are a major influence in the way we develop all our courses.

-We believe that these 17 Goals to Transform our World are vital so for the first six weeks of your studies there will be some work focused on the UNSDGs.
-You can find out about the goals now on the UN’s website here.
+We believe that these 17 Goals to Transform our World are vital, so for the first six weeks of your studies there will be some work focused on the UNSDGs.
+You can find out about the goals now on the UN’s website.

 As a signatory to PRME, a United Nations initiative to raise the importance of sustainability amongst business students globally, all our courses are designed to prepare students with the understanding and ability to deliver change tomorrow within the context of responsible business.